jumbunk62/BIT1034-Consumer-Electronics-Dashboard/README.md

 # Consumer Electronics Sales Analytics

 ## Project Overview
-This project analyzes consumer electronics sales data using Python, SQLite, and Streamlit.
+This is a group project analyzes consumer electronics sales data using Python, SQLite and Streamlit.

 ## Features
 - Interactive dashboard